Couch Alternatives – 14 Stylish & Comfy Pieces That Prove A Sofa Isn't a Necessity After All

 (Image credit: Natalia Miyar)

 Sofas can be quite restricting when it comes to layout, especially if you are dealing with a small space.
-Ditch the sofa in favour of smaller seating and you can instantly be more flexible with your layout.
-In this modern living room, a couple of statement chairs and a chaise were used as a couch alternative, leaving the room feeling more open and welcoming.
+Ditch the sofa in favor of smaller seating and you can instantly be more flexible with your layout.
+In this elegant living room, a couple of accent chairs and a chaise were used as a couch alternative, leaving the room feeling more open and welcoming.

 A minimalist living room with a hammock